Charlie Sheen Plans To Tune In To Ex-Wife Denise Richards On ‘Real Housewives Of Beverly Hills’

 Sheen’s sentiments come just two weeks after Richards, 47, announced her plans to join the hit Bravo TV show in its 9th season.
 Richards addressed her addition to the show in a statement for Us Weekly.

 “I am so excited to join the cast of The Real Housewives of Beverly Hills as I am a huge fan of the show.
-I am looking forward to spending time with all the ladies … and hopefully meeting Boy George,” Richards said, referring to the Culture Club singer, who is friends with and managed by the Paul “P.K.”
+I am looking forward to spending time with all the ladies … and hopefully meeting Boy George,” Richards said, referring to the Culture Club singer, who is friends with and managed by Paul “P.K.”
 Kemsley, the husband of cast member Dorit Kemsley.

-Other RHOBH cast members include Lisa Renna, Lisa Vanderpump, Kyle Richards, Teddi Mellencamp, and Erika Girardi.
+Other RHOBH cast members include Lisa Rinna, Lisa Vanderpump, Kyle Richards, Teddi Mellencamp, and Erika Girardi.

 Richards first expressed interest in joining the Real Housewives franchise in 2011, after she was asked about it in an interview.